jmruiza/exploration_strapi/README.md

 For the first time run you must create your admin credentials.

-If the Strapi server is not already running, in your terminal run:
+:sweat_smile: If the Strapi server is not already running, in your terminal run:

 ```bash
 cd ./my-project/backend && npm run develop